PreuSharma/BridgeLabz_Preu_1061/README.md

 1. Object to primitive conversion
 2. Property flags and descriptors
+3. constructor
+4. new operator
-3. RealLife Example for practice
+5. RealLife Example for practice
-4. Promises
+6. Promises

 ===========================================================